 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 Unfortunately, many people are forced to decide between installing a new system or repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.